Price: Very Expensive

 The upscale, elegant atmosphere offers the perfect setting for a fine dining meal of gourmet caliber.
 A great place to celebrate a special occasion or a special date.

 Restaurant Nicholas is owned by acclaimed Executive Chef Nicholas Haray and wife Melissa.
-Chef Haray received his formal Culinary training at Culinary Institute of America, graduating at the age of 17, and later honed his culinary skills under famed Chef Jean-Georges in NYC.
+Chef Haray received his formal Culinary training at Culinary Institute of America and later honed his culinry skills under famed Chef Jean-Georges in NYC.
 He is also the author of "The Nicholas Cookbook", and a very competent sommelier with weekly articles in the Asbury Park Press.

-Exec Chef Haray, is assisted by Chef Kevin Koller recently promoted to chef de cuisine.
-Prior to coming to Restaurant Nicholas, Chef Kooler worked in the kitchen at the Crystal Springs Resort's well-known fine dining venue, Restaurant Latour.
+Executive Chef Haray, is assisted by Chef Kevin Koller, Prior to coming to Restaurant Nicholas, Chef Kooler worked in the kitchen at the Crystal Springs Resort's well-known fine dining venue, Restaurant Latour.

-The food is exceptional, well prepared and with very creative presentations.
+The food is exceptional, well executed, artfully presented, and prepared with fresh quality ingredients.

-They offer seasonal Prix-fixe menus for three courses, a Chef's tasting menu, and a four course Garden (no-meats or seafood) menu.
+They offer seasonal Prix-fixe menus for three courses, a Chef's tasting menu, and a four course vegetarian (no-meats or seafood) menu.

 For a special dining experience, they have a chef's table with your own private booth where you can view the behind-the-scenes workings of a their kitchen.

-The wait staff is professional ---- well trained, friendly and anticipatory, but not intrusive, The service is enhanced by the continued presence of Nicholas and his wife, Melissa, onetime sommelier at Tabla in New York.
+The wait staff is professional ---- well trained, friendly and anticipatory, but not intrusive, and dressed in vests and ties. he service is enhanced by the continued presence of Nicholas and his wife, Melissa, onetime sommelier at Tabla in New York.

 As an example of the attention diners receive, meals are presented under silver domes and removed as the wait staff offers a confirmation of the ingredients.

-The dining room is smartly done up with creams and beige tones and a large colorful chandelier with blends of red, orange, and yellow.
+The dining room is elegant, yet understated, smartly done up with creams and beige tones and a large colorful chandelier with blends of red, orange, and yellow.
+The bar 'N' has an attractive large granite top.

 While most of the tables are spaced apart for quiet conversation, there is a line of tables that are relatively close together.
 For a romantic dinner, asked to be seated at one of the tables spaced apart from the others.